JefClaes/blog/content/post/2013-08-04-when-your-commands-spell-cud.md

 For example; CreateCarCommand, UpdateCarCommand and DeleteCarCommand.

-**The language needs attention**
+### The language needs attention

-**
-**Possibly, your team hasn't fully grasped the power of cultivating the ubiquitous language.
-If you start listening to your domain experts, you might end up with totally different command names; TakeInNewCarCommand, RepaintCarCommand, InstallOptionCommand and RemoveCarFromFleetCommand.
+Possibly, your team doesn't fully grasp the power of cultivating the ubiquitous language.
+If you start listening to your domain experts, you might end up with totally different command names; `TakeInNewCarCommand`, `RepaintCarCommand`, `InstallOptionCommand` and `RemoveCarFromFleetCommand`.

 Maybe though, there is no language at all, and you're really just doing CRUD.
 If the context you are working on is implementing a generic or supporting subdomain this might not be terrible.

-**If I'm doing CRUD, do I still need commands?**
+### If I'm doing CRUD, do I still need commands?

-**
-**Commands help you decouple the inside from the outside.
+Commands help you decouple the inside from the outside.
 If there is no domain on the inside though, they can still help you decouple the application layer from other concerns.
 You might prefer to use another facade to separate concerns though, such as a thin service layer.
 I